Truckee (96161) Real Estate Disputes Report — Case ID #20140120

 Pre-Hearing Procedures

 Over the following 30-60 days, parties exchange evidence per the arbitration rules, respond to discovery requests, and prepare witness testimony.
-Under the AAA Commercial Arbitration Rules, the arbitrator is usually appointed within 10 days of submission, unless a conflict exists.
+Under the AAA Commercial the claimant, the arbitrator is usually appointed within 10 days of submission, unless a conflict exists.
 During this phase, enforceable deadlines are set, often under California law, ensuring efficient progress and adherence to procedural timelines.
 The process emphasizes document disclosure, witness preparation, and evidentiary exchanges.

 -